kenhimmel-sketch/Legendsofthepark/README.md

 # Legends of the Park

-Discord-inspired WordPress experience for Nevada park lovers.
-This repository ships a bespoke theme and membership plugin that bring Kenneth Himmel’s Legends of the Park community to life with Champions Month competitions, park directories, and Discord integrations.
+Static flag football operations hub for Nevada captains.
+This repository ships a bespoke WordPress theme and membership plugin that powers schedules, scouting intel, and training programs for the Legends of the Park flag football league.

 ## Repository Layout

 ```
 wp-content/
 ├── plugins/
-│   └── legends-of-the-park-membership/    # Custom membership, parks, champions, events, and Discord tools
+│   └── legends-of-the-park-membership/    # Custom league data, registration tools, and shortcodes
 └── themes/
-    └── legends-of-the-park/               # Front-end theme styled like Discord with park imagery
+    └── legends-of-the-park/               # Front-end theme styled like a night-game command center
 ```

 ## Prerequisites